Understanding Lab Equipment Maintenance

 - In-House Maintenance: Offers more control and immediate response but requires trained staff and time investment.

 - Outsourcing: Professional services can handle complex repairs, calibration, and certification, often with specialized tools and expertise.
 This can be cost-effective for complex or regulated equipment.
+Learn more about the benefits of an annual service contract for lab equipment.

 Special Considerations for Electronic and Digital Equipment